mcandre/kick-test/README.md

 # ABOUT

 kickers automate common development workflows.

-Workflows are customizable on a per-repository basis.
+Workflows are customizable on a per-user and/or per-repository basis.

 # EXAMPLE